-Chemistry A2 Level is the new specification for the OCR examining body.
+Chemistry A Level is the new specification for the OCR examining body.

 Who Will Teach Me?

-Mrs Blackburn and Dr Smith from Sir John Nelthorpe usually share the teaching.
+Mrs Blackburn, Dr Turner and Dr Smith from Sir John Nelthorpe usually share the teaching.

 What Entry Requirements Do I Need?

-The minimum requirement is a GSCE Grade B in Chemistry or Dual Science and also GSCE Grade B in Mathematics.
+The minimum requirement is a GSCE Grade 6 in Chemistry or Combined Science and also GSCE Grade 6 in Mathematics.

 How Will I Be Assessed?